 Make this easy cranberry vegetable sandwich using leftover Thanksgiving ingredients.
-It’s an easy, vegetarian way to enjoy leftovers in a healthier way after a day of indulgence.
+It’s a simple, vegetarian way to enjoy leftovers with a healthier twist after a day of indulgence.

 So tomorrow’s the big day but at this point I’ve already had 2 Friendsgivings and I’m sort of over Thanksgiving itself.
 I’m not, however, over the leftovers.